-We have audited the accompanying statements of financial position of Light of Life Ministries, Inc. (Corporation) as of September 30, 2012 and 2011, and the related statements of activities, functional expenses, and cash flows for the years then ended.
-These financial statements are the responsibility of the Corporation's management.
-Our responsibility is to express an opinion on these financial statements based on our audits.
+We have audited the accompanying financial statements of Light of Life Ministries, Inc. (Corporation) (a nonprofit organization), which comprise the statements of financial position as of September 30, 2013 and 2012, and the related statements of activities, functional expenses, and cash flows for the years then ended and the related notes to the financial statements.